sektorcap/sha-painless/README.md

 # sha256-painless
-SHA-256 implementation in painless for elasticsearch
+SHA-256 implementation in painless for elasticsearch.

+You can use this code in a kibana scripted field.